 Beyond the issues of the Duties of Care and Loyalty: Board members also have certain other legal responsibilities.

 Reporting illegal activities appropriately.
 Such suspected activities should be reported to the Pastor or to the Vice-Moderator in cases where it is the Pastor who is engaged in these activities.
 Failure to respond appropriately means the issue should go to the full Board, and then appropriate action taken.
-This is a very murky area, as certain violations require immediate reporting to the appropriate authorities, and in some cases regarding clergy, the actions may also be a violation of the Code of Conduct as well.
-Get competent legal counsel as quickly as possible and consult with your Bishop immediately.
+This is a very murky area, as certain violations require immediate reporting to the appropriate authorities, and in some cases regarding PCG clergy, the actions may also be a violation of the PCG Code of Conduct as well.
+Get competent legal counsel as quickly as possible and consult with your PCG Central Calif.
+District Bishop immediately.

 Board members also have a trustee responsibility to make sure that designated funds are spent as directed by the giver, or the terms of the trust instrument.
 Don’t spend money given for an organ to pay the utility bill.
 It will not only make the donor mad, it is illegal.